-The Company manages exposures that arise on foreign currency transactions, by matching receipts and payments in the same currency, and actively managing the residual net position.
+The Company manages exposures that arise from non functional currency receipts and payments by matching receipts and payments in the same currency and actively managing the residual net position.
+Generally the exposure has been limited given that receipts and payments have mostly been in US dollars and the functional currency of the Company is US dollars.